 - Enhanced functionality with the addition of custom components and tools called plugins

 What makes WordPress unique is one of the system’s main components – the themes.
 They allow you to create and fully customize an appealing layout for your website.
 Indeed, the WordPress themes are among the most recognizable WordPress components, because of their versatility and seamless incorporation in the site construction process.
 In the following paragraphs, you will read more about them and what makes them so useful and flexible.

 What is a WordPress Theme?

-The themes are one of the most fundamental components in WordPress.
-What a theme does is to change the look of your site without the need to apply coding or any other kind of programming skill.
+The themes are one of the most fundamental components of WordPress.
+What a theme does is change the look of your site without the need to apply coding or any other kind of programming skill.
 Themes are important because the right website design can drastically improve the user experience and the overall satisfaction of visitors.

-More precisely, themes consist of graphic files, style sheets, and PHP code that altogether change the site by changing its typography, color schemes, image positioning, text formatting and fonts, buttons placement, styles of blog posts and thus take care of the visual representation of the website’s data and content.
+More precisely, themes consist of graphic files, style sheets, and PHP code that altogether change the site by changing its typography, color schemes, image positioning, text formatting and fonts, buttons placement, and styles of blog posts and thus take care of the visual representation of the website’s data and content.

-Depending on the purpose of the website, you can choose among WordPress blog themes, eCommerce themes, business ones, themes for entertainment, social networks, and thousands of others that can please even the most demanding WordPress user.
+Depending on the purpose of the website, you can choose among WordPress blog themes, eCommerce themes, business ones, themes for entertainment, social networks, and thousands of others that can please even the most demanding WordPress users.
 Also, WordPress allows users to customize any theme and even create their own from scratch.

 What are WordPress Pages?

-Usually, a website is comprised of several web pages that are logically connected with each other.
+In most cases, a website is comprised of several web pages that are logically connected with each other.
 However, a website can be comprised of a single web page – it is up to you to include as many or as few pages as you deem necessary.

 The general idea behind the pages is to display static information – one that is not often changed and updated.